 With PolyBase and the COPY statement, you can access external data stored in Azure Blob storage or Azure Data Lake Store via the T-SQL language.
 For the most flexibility when loading, we recommend using the COPY statement.

 The COPY statement is currently in public preview.
 To provide feedback, send email to the following distribution list: firstname.lastname@example.org.

 What is ELT?

-Extract, Load, and Transform (ELT) is a process by which data is extracted from a source system, loaded into a data warehouse, and then transformed.
+Extract, Load, and Transform (ELT) is a process by which data is extracted from a source system, loaded into a SQL pool, and then transformed.

 - Extract the source data into text files.